SCHOOL UNIFORM AND PE KIT LIST

-School dinners are free for all Key Stage 1 (Classes 1 and 2) and Foundation Stage 2 children
+School meals are free for all Key Stage 1 (Classes 1 and 2) and Foundation Stage 2 children

 Children entitled to free meals are treated in the same way as those paying and are unidentifiable, except to the Headteacher and School Office staff.